 When I first tested these vegan popsicles I decided to make them with roasted rhubarb.
 While they tasted good, I was slightly annoyed at how long the roasting took.
 Also, when I bit into the pops I realized I wanted more of a compote/rhubarb jam vs. actual pieces of rhubarb throughout the pops.

 If you’ve never tasted rhubarb before, it can be pretty tart on its own and it definitely tastes better with some added sugar.
 However, when cooked with a sweeter fruit like raspberries or strawberries, the tart flavors get balanced out by the natural sweetness of these fruits.

-One thing to note about popsicles is that you really need to wait the full 6 hours or ideally 12 before removing from the mold and eating.
+One thing to note about homemade vegan popsicles is that you really need to wait the full 6 hours or ideally 12 before removing from the mold and eating.
 Seriously, they DO NOT come out in 1 piece if you don’t wait long enough.
 I know, it’s hard!

-It’s been a rainy June here in Seattle, so I’m really hoping that these vegan popsicles bring over the sun for a warm July and August.
-Once you’re doing making these popsicles, use any extra rhubarb to make this absolutely delicious Vegan Cara Cara Jam, Rhubarb, & Pistachio Galette.
+It’s been a rainy June here in Seattle, so I’m really hoping that these vegan rhubarb raspberry popsicles bring over the sun for a warm July and August.
+Once you’re doing making these homemade popsicles, use any extra rhubarb to make this absolutely delicious Vegan Cara Cara Jam, Rhubarb, & Pistachio Galette.
 Regardless of where you live, I can promise you these are bound to be your new favorite summer treat!

 - There are some really expensive popsicle molds on the market, but I have been using the Norpro Frozen Ice Pop Maker and have really enjoyed it so far.

 - You may have noticed that in all my recipes I list “vanilla bean paste/extract” vs. just vanilla extract.
 This is because I actually make all my recipes with Heilala Vanilla Bean Paste because it contains real vanilla seeds and the taste is seriously AMAZING!
-It’s a bit pricey, but worth the extra cost because of the flavor it bring to every dessert.
+It’s a bit pricey, but worth the extra cost because of the flavor it brings to every dessert.